'Shrooms and LSD used to treat body dysmorphic disorder?

 Although a 1996 case study notes that an individual experienced a temporary relief of body dysmorphic disorder symptoms with psilocybin found in magic mushrooms (aka shrooms, psychedelic mushrooms), there are no broad studies confirming that the psilocybin alone may cause a relief of symptoms.
 In addition, in this case, it seems that symptoms of body dysmorphic disorder also disappeared when the individual later took prescription medication.

 Lysergic acid diethylamide (LSD) is chemically similar to the psilocybin in 'shrooms.
 For more information on LSD and shrooms, check out Psilocybin ("Magic") Mushrooms and Considering taking LSD… in the Go Ask Alice! archives.
 As you already know, LSD and shrooms may cause "bad trips" characterized by terrifying thoughts, feelings of despair, as well as a fear of losing control and death.
-For more information on how to avoid bad trips, check out Bad trips with LSD, 'shrooms, and hash in the Go Ask Alice! archives.
 The following short-term effects may also occur:

 - Extreme changes in behavior and mood; person may sit or recline in a trance-like state